dengkunli/zstd-emscripten/README.md

 # Zstd Emscripten build

+This repo forks from [kig/zstd-emscripten](https://github.com/kig/zstd-emscripten), keeps upstream zstd dependency up-to-date, tweak the build to better suited for web, and fixes some bugs.

 This build is based on [facebook/zstd](https://github.com/facebook/zstd) and provides a thin WebAssembly wrapper around the zstd.h API.
-Please see [index.html](https://kig.github.io/zstd-emscripten/) for a demo and usage example.

-This is a size-optimized build (ZSTD_MINIFY_LIB and ZSTD_NO_INLINE build flags).
-The build output is four versions of the binding: full, compress-only, decompress-only, and compress+decompress-only.
-The brotli-compressed size of the wasm varies from 23 kB decompress-only to 76kB full binding.

-This repo tracks the upstream as a submodule.

-The previous forked repo is [archived](https://github.com/kig/zstd-emscripten-archived/).

-Thanks to Fredrick R. Brennan for their awesome work bringing the forked repo up-to-date with upstream Zstandard and fixing the CMake build files.
+Thanks to Ilmari Heikkinen, Fredrick R. Brennan for their awesome work on the wasm build.

 ## Build